 Residency

 Ballroom Sessions encourages cross-disciplinary processes, facilitates research of the culture and landscape of the region, and connects artists to local partners and experts.
-During and after these residencies, participating artists will present their new works for the public in a number of ways ranging from releasing music and film, audio lectures, interviews and more, through Ballroom’s unique channels.
+During and after these residencies, participating artists will present their new works to the public in several ways ranging from releasing music and film, audio lectures, interviews, and more, through Ballroom’s unique channels.

 Get over into the spirit of things